pzim-devdata/tahoma/README.md

 # tahoma
 [UP TO DATE] Tahoma is a simple API for controlling Somfy Tahoma devices using Python 3, thanks to the pyoverkiz API.
 With just a three-word input, you can control your devices.
 It was initially created for Tahoma but also works with Somfy Connectivity Kit, Connexoon, and Cozytouch.
-You can use ChatGPT to control it.
+You can also use ChatGPT to control it and for help.

 ![Somfy](https://www.voletsdusud.com/wp-content/uploads/2018/04/logo-tahoma.jpg)